andredovale/figmagic/readme.md

 ## .figmagic.json

-Figmagic have a default `.figmagic.json`, and, to work without modifications requires that your document structure is identical to the template at <https://www.figma.com/file/${new-url}>.
+Figmagic have a default `.figmagic.json`, and, to work without modifications requires that your document structure is identical to the template available at [Figma example project].

 But, if you need to extend and modify the default settings, create a file named `.figmagic.json` in the same level where you are using the cli command `figmagic`, and use the option `--config-file` (or only `-c`).